F3real/F3real.github.io/content/opensubtitles_addon.md

   ]
 ~~~

 Apparently, only semi-bad thing addon does is hijacking default search engine.
 I say semi-bad since it is clearly written on [Chrome addon page](https://chrome.google.com/webstore/detail/opensub-search/dkpeabmcccfccdlaeejhkapiofpjolaf).
-For some strange reason if you visit site with Firefox, as in my case, it will try to make you download addon directly.
+For some strange reason, if you visit the site with Firefox, as in my case, it will try to make you download the addon directly.

-The permission of the addon are reasonable, it requests right to modify and access only `opensubtitles` tabs.
+The permissions of the addon are reasonable, it requests the right to modify and access only `opensubtitles` tabs.

 I actually was expecting at least some sort of malicious activity since they decided for this suspicious delivery method.